dhrutibhudia97/Project-1-dhruti-bhudia/README.md

 ### Acknowledgements
--Project meetings with my mentor Sandeep Aggarwal who helped me fix my formatting issues with media queries for different-sized screens and aligning pictures horizontally.
+- Project meetings with my mentor Sandeep Aggarwal who helped me fix my formatting issues with media queries for different-sized screens and aligning pictures horizontally.
 - The Code Institutes "love running module" has been used as a source for design ideas, such as the logo, navigation bar, hero images with zoom-in effect, and footer with icons. - "https://dhrutibhudia97.github.io/love-running-walkthrough-project/"
 - Assistance with containers and margins from this website - "https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing"
 - Assistance with HTML and CSS style guide rules from this website - "https://google.github.io/styleguide/htmlcssguide.html"